Everest by the Numbers: 2025 Edition

 • In 1955, the height was adjusted to 29,028 feet.

-• China uses 29,015 feet
+• China used 29,015 feet for decades

-• In 2020, using GPS technology and a joint measurement by Nepal and China showed 29,031.69 feet (8,848.86 m).
+• In 2020, using GPS technology and a joint measurement by Nepal and China, 29,031.69 feet (8,848.86 m) were recorded.
 Both countries use this now.

-Summits – updated January 2024
+Summits – updated December 2024

 Early Attempts and Summits

-• The first attempt was in 1921 by a British expedition from the north (Tibet) side
+• The first attempt was in 1921 by a British expedition from the north (Tibet) side.

 • The first north side summit was on May 25, 1960, by Nawang Gombu (Tibetan) and Chinese climbers Chu Yin-Hau and Wang Fu-zhou.